Alford05/Hangman/README.md

   - The hangman drawing
   - The input field

-## File Overview
+## Project Structure

+The project directory is named `Hangman` and contains:

 - `main.py`
-  - Sets up the `Window` and Tkinter UI
+  Entry point.
+Sets up the `Window` and Tkinter UI, chooses the random word, and handles core game logic (`process_guess`, `reset_game`, `display_man`).
-  - Chooses the random word
-  - Handles game logic (`process_guess`, `reset_game`, `display_man`)

 - `image.py`
+  Drawing and window abstractions:
   - `Window`: wraps a Tk root and canvas, plus a simple game loop
   - `Point`: represents an (x, y) coordinate
   - `Line`: draws lines on the canvas
   - `Circle`: draws circles (used for the hangman head)

 - `Guess_input.py`
-  - `GuessInput` class
-  - Handles:
-    - The text entry for guesses
-    - The “Guess” button
-    - Enabling/disabling input when the game ends
+  Input widget for guesses:
+  - `GuessInput` class: manages the guess entry box, “Guess” button, Enter-key binding, and enabling/disabling input.

 - `wordlist.py`
-  - Contains `words`, a list of possible secret words for the game.
+  Contains `words`, a list of possible secret words for the game.

+- `README.md`
+  This documentation file.

+- `__pycache__/`
+  Automatically generated Python bytecode cache (can be ignored).

 ## Requirements